leafo/aroma/site/tutorial.md

 ### Porting LÖVE Games

-One of the advantages of Aroma is that it implements parts of the LÖVE API, an existing game framework.
-The simplest way to port you game is to just assing `aroma` to `love` at the top of your game:
+One of the advantages of Aroma is that it implements parts of the [LÖVE API][8], an existing game framework.
+The simplest way to port you game is to just assign `aroma` to `love` at the top of your game:

     ```lua
     -- main.lua